 Probate isn’t required for assets that pass outside of the will

 Probate is only required for estate assets.
 Not all things owned by the will-maker form part of the estate.
-Certain types of assets “pass outside the will.”
+Certain types of assets pass outside the will.
 This means you can transfer them to someone without a grant of probate (though you’ll still need a copy of the death certificate).
-Typical examples include:
+Common examples include:

-- Assets held in joint tenancy.
+Assets held in joint tenancy.
 These are assets owned jointly with someone else.
-Examples include a joint bank account or a house owned in joint tenancy.
+Examples include a joint bank account or a home owned in joint tenancy.
 Joint tenancy is a type of ownership.
 Usually, when a joint tenant passes away, their share automatically becomes the property of the other joint owner(s).

 If the deceased owned land